-Crowds turned away from Birmingham New Street station as services halted
+Birmingham New Street Station suspicious package turns out to be cannabis grinder

 - Published

-Passengers have been evacuated from Birmingham New Street Station after a security alert.
+Hundreds of people were evacuated from Birmingham New Street Station after a security alert that turned out to be caused by a cannabis grinder.

-All services in and out of the station have been suspended with disruption expected to last into the evening.
+All services in and out of the station were suspended after reports of a suspicious package at about 15:00 GMT.

-British Transport Police said it was responding to a report of a suspicious item on a platform and the station had been evacuated as a precaution.

-Some passengers on social media described being told by police officers to move away from the station.
+Experts discovered the item, found on a platform, was actually a cannabis grinder in the shape of a grenade.

+Commuters were allowed back in at about 16:40, but disruption is expected to last until the end of the day.

+Posting on social media, one passenger wrote: "Birmingham New Street evacuation, been told to get as far away from building as possible.
+Undercover police vehicles and ambulances at the scene".

+Another passenger said police officers at the main entrance had been shouting at people to move away immediately and to "get back onto New Street now".

-Others said they were stuck on trains outside it..
+Others said they were stuck on trains outside it.

 Currently something ongoing at Birmingham New St Station...— ⚘Phil; Hearts on my Sleeve.🌹☘️🌻 (@A_Guy_on_Here) October 31, 2022